elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Release notes

 - Several default resource requests and limits have changed.
 When upgrading these might need to be adjusted.
+- The settings for the new Opensearch index size alerts might need to be tweaked to better suit the environment.

 ### Updated